- 28Shares

 Are you ready for the last winter accessory pattern in the Newbie Series?
-We’ve made ribbed hats, twisted ear warmers, fingerless gloves, and today we’ll be crocheting a color-blocked infinity scarf that’s perfect for beginners.
+We’ve made ribbed hats, twisted ear warmers, fingerless gloves, and today we’ll be making an easy crochet infinity scarf that’s perfect for beginners.
+It features color-blocked stripes and filet crochet detail.
 Don’t be intimidated by the size — we’ll be using the exact same techniques as yesterday’s fingerless gloves.
 If you can chain and double crochet, you’re golden!

 Are you an infinity scarf fan, or a regular scarf fan?
 Or both?
 I love infinity scarves and wear them all the time (especially in the fall and winter), but I designed this scarf pattern to go both ways.
 So if you’re more of a standard scarf person, I gotchu!
 We start off by crocheting a long rectangle, so if you want to leave it that way — I’ve included some tweaks to make it happen.

 Want to learn how to crochet in 30 days?
 Join the Newbie Series and get daily tutorials and patterns (like this one!) delivered to your inbox for FREE!
-Sign up here:
+Sign up below⬇️⬇️

 The Tools